codewithEshaYoutube/Advent_of_Code_Competition/README.md

 This repo documents my **daily solutions** for all 25 days of December.
 I successfully completed the event with **all 24 stars ⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐** — solving each problem in **Python** and **C++**.

 ---
+## Organized by
+Advent of Code is an annual programming competition created and organized by Eric Wastl, an independent developer and computer scientist based in the **United States**.

 ## 📚 Table of Contents